RSE-dev/RSE_link/README.md

 ## License

 This protocol specification and reference implementation are released under the **MIT License**.
-See [LICENSE](LICENSE) for details.

 ---

-_Remark: Version 2.0 is designed to be extensible across a broad range of studio effect units.
+_Remark: Version 1.0 is designed to be extensible across a broad range of studio effect units.
 For any questions or contributions, please open an issue or submit a pull request._